riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 ## Hosting options

-Some media allow the choice of whether to host the content oneself, or to post all content "on the cloud", i.e. on a third-party's servers.
+Some media (like blogs) allow the choice of whether to host the content oneself (e.g. using WordPress's software on one's own servers), or to post all content "on the cloud", i.e. on a third-party's servers (e.g. on [WordPress.com](https://wordpress.com)).
 We discuss the advantages and disadvantages of each.

 ### Self-hosted

-Linode definitely works, but is the cost worth it?
+- Depends a lot on how knowledeable one is, although even if one isn't, it's a great learning opportunity.
+- Usually costs money, though there might be special opportunities like the [Student Developer Pack](https://education.github.com/pack).

-### Third party
+### Third-party

+- If one isn't good about backing up one's content, then third-parties may do a better job serving your content.
-AKC [likes to emphasize](https://www.quora.com/How-does-Alex-K-Chen-make-backups-of-his-content-on-Quora/answer/Alex-K-Chen) that everything on Quora will last: "I do trust Quora more than I can trust myself".
+Alex K. Chen [likes to emphasize](https://www.quora.com/How-does-Alex-K-Chen-make-backups-of-his-content-on-Quora/answer/Alex-K-Chen) that everything on Quora will last: "I do trust Quora more than I can trust myself".

-Consider the quote from [here](http://whatisresearch.wordpress.com/2007/01/09/wikis/):
+- Consider the quote from [here](http://whatisresearch.wordpress.com/2007/01/09/wikis/):

     > However, I realized that putting up material on Wikipedia has some
     > limitations:
     >
     > * I cannot organize the article content of definition articles the way
     > I want
     > * I have very little control over the global structure, something
     > which is very crucial to effective navigation and exploration.
     > * I cannot put up original work and original ideas

 ## Topic ontology